This manual is for Eclector version 0.12.0.

 .

-return a representation of a labeled object with label label.
+representation of a labeled object with label label. parent

-labeled object which allows the client to potentially defer fixup
+which allows the client to potentially defer fixup processing for the

-processing for the new labeled object if the processing for the
+new labeled object if the processing for the surrounding labeled object

 The default method on this generic function creates and returns an